quorumcontrol/tupelo-docs/docs/whitepaper.md

 ## Actors

 Every actor in the system (both identities and assets) may have one or many Chain Tree(s).
 Actors create a new, global, Chain Tree by creating a new public/private secp256k1 key-pair.
 The Chain Tree’s ID is a DID derived from the ethereum-style address of the public key (created the same way that Ethereum creates addresses based on public keys).
-An example Chain Tree DID is: `did:tupelo:0xDD4f79D433FC132dc22e662F25B5D46fADFfa16`.
+An example Chain Tree DID is `did:tupelo:0xDD4f79D433FC132dc22e662F25B5D46fADFfa16`.
 Before any transactions have been played on the Chain Tree, the Chain Tree is in the genesis state.
 The owner of a genesis Chain Tree is the holder of the private key that corresponds to the address in the Chain Id.

 Ownership of a Chain Tree may be changed by adding public keys to a system-defined path in the tree.
-In the case of this system the path /\_tupelo/authorizations should contain a set of links to public keys.
-If /\_tupelo/authorizations is defined on the Chain Tree then this ownership overrides the keypair used to create the Chain Tree.
+In the case of this system the path `/_tupelo/authorizations` should contain a set of links to public keys.
+If `/_tupelo/authorizations` is defined on the Chain Tree then this ownership overrides the keypair used to create the Chain Tree.

 Only the owner(s) of a Chain Tree may create new transactions on a Chain Tree.
 The tip of a Chain Tree refers to the hash of the root node of the current state of a Chain Tree (a Chain Tree with all transactions applied).

 Transactions are arbitrary mutations of state.
 The client and Notary Group must agree on the process of mutating state through named transactions.
 The initial release will include the following transactions\:
-  * SET_DATA
+  * `SET_DATA`
-  * SET_OWNERSHIP
+  * `SET_OWNERSHIP`
-  * ESTABLISH_COIN
+  * `ESTABLISH_COIN`
-  * MINT_COIN
+  * `MINT_COIN`
-  * SEND_COIN
+  * `SEND_COIN`
-  * RECEIVE_COIN
+  * `RECEIVE_COIN`

 Later, we will discuss how user-defined transactions can be used to expand the system in a manner similar to smart-contracts on other DLT systems.